shift7-ch/katta-docs/docs/introduction/COMPARISON.md

   account store to maintain.
-* **Access control that follows membership.** In _STS Storage Access Mode_, vault membership is mirrored to Keycloak and clients exchange their OIDC token ([RFC 8693](https://www.rfc-editor.org/rfc/rfc8693.html)) for short-lived S3 credentials scoped to a single vault's bucket (AWS STS or MinIO STS, with role chaining).
+* **Access control that follows membership.** In _STS Storage Access Mode_, vault membership is mirrored to Keycloak and clients exchange their OIDC token ([RFC 8693](https://www.rfc-editor.org/rfc/rfc8693.html)) for short-lived S3 credentials scoped to a single vault's bucket (AWS STS or MinIO STS; AWS additionally uses role chaining).
 No component holds standing storage credentials, and removing a member revokes their storage access.
 See [Katta Token Management](arch/TOKENS.md).
 * **No extra sync subscription or client.** Katta Desktop (based on [Mountain Duck](https://mountainduck.io/)) mounts vaults natively on macOS and Windows with synchronization built in.
 Your only recurring cost is the S3 storage and traffic you would pay anyway — there is no per-seat or per-gigabyte markup on top.